A death must be registered within 5 days, unless a coroner is involved.

 - NHS medical card

-This will help the Registrar to make sure the record is correct but don't worry if you can't find some documents.
-We can register the death without them as long as you know the information.
+This will help the Registrar to make sure the record is correct.
+Don't worry if you can't find some of the documents, we can register the death without them as long as you know the information.

 Make a change to the record or certificate

 Use GOV.UK's correct a death registration if you need to correct the information on a certificate.